What Is SEO Copywriting and Why Is It Important?

-Wondering “what is SEO copywriting” — and if it’s really important for your site?
+Wondering what SEO copywriting is — and if it’s important for your site?

 SEO copywriting is a specialized form of online writing that:

 - Contains keyphrases — words your target reader types into a search box to find the information she wants.